Treatment outcomes for people with CLL vary widely, and expected outcomes are influenced by the

-- The presence or lack of certain factors associated with higher-risk disease
+- Presence or lack of various factors associated with higher-risk disease

 - Overall health of the patient

 Current research suggests that newer treatment combinations and approaches may improve the length of survival.
 People with CLL should consult with their doctors to discuss individual potential outcomes.
 For survival statistics, click here.